Ontario Autism Program – Caregiver-Mediated Early Years Programs

 The Province of Ontario will invite families directly via written letter to participate in the Caregiver-Mediated Early Years programs.
 Once an invitation has been received, please click here to submit a referral.

-Note: At this time, Durham Ontario Autism Program (OAP) Caregiver Mediated Early Years programs are booking into April 2025.
+Note: At this time, Durham Ontario Autism Program (OAP) Caregiver Mediated Early Years programs are booking into early 2025.
 Wait times vary across provincial providers.
 Please click here to identify other provincial providers if you wish to pursue other options.

 Caregiver-mediated early years programs help parents and caregivers find new ways for their young children with Autism (12 to 48 months) to learn skills and achieve goals in social communication.